Choose a Chapter

 Final thoughts

 Your monthly reconciliation process is a way to do a detailed account-by-account flux analysis.
-Because when you're reviewing a balance sheet rec, it's not just your net activity that's hitting the GL.
+Because when you're reviewing account balances and their reconciliations, it's not just your net activity that's hitting the GL.
 Andrews says, “It's identifying how it changes month to month and thinking about it from a roll forward perspective.
 And then, does that make sense?
 It’s really important that it makes sense.”

 The answers you find during the reconciliation process are what will lead you to have more complete and accurate financial statements, which will benefit your organization as a whole